Edinburgh’s Royal Mile is the mile-long sloping pedestrian zone where nearly all visits to the city begin.

 Starting from the top, just below the Castle is the Camera Obscura.
 The actual camera, built by a woman in 1860s, has a series of mirrors and lenses.
 By shifting them around the camera operator can zoon in on several parts of the city and project them onto a white surface.
 It’s cool and kids like it.

-Note: The brighter the day the better the camera works, so if you get even an hour of sun, take advantage.
+Note: The brighter the day the better the camera works,which can be challenging giving Scottish weather.
+If you get even an hour of sun, take advantage.

-Further down the street, you’ll find the populist People’s Museum and the Museum of Childhood, which we didn’t get to but that seemed very promising to me.
-We did stop into the Storytelling Centre, which has events for kids and adults (more during school breaks) and a small but very nice kids bookshop that’s worth a peak if your kids are readers.
+We did stop into the Storytelling Centre, which has events for kids during school breaks and a small but very nice kids bookshop that’s worth a peak if your kids are readers.

 Despite being tourist central, there is a quite a bit of good food to be found along Edinburgh’ Royal Mile.